-	- Heat oven to 375.
-Place each 6-oz. serving of salmon on a large piece of parchment paper or tin foil.
+- Heat oven to 375°F. Place each 6-ounce serving of salmon on a large piece of parchment paper or tin foil.

-	- Fold edges of paper together and crimp to form a sealed pouch.
+- Fold the edges of the paper together and crimp to form a sealed pouch.
 Bake for about 20 minutes.

-	- Preheat heat to 225.
-Place a 2-lb. fillet of salmon skin-side down on a baking sheet.
+- Preheat heat to 225°F. Place a 2-pound fillet of salmon skin-side down on a baking sheet.
 Sprinkle with salt and pepper.

 - Fill a baking pan half-full of water and place on a lower rack in the oven.
 Bake salmon on an upper rack until firm and cooked through, about 1 hour.

 8. Broiled SalmonBroiling is a great way to get the texture of grilled salmon when it's too cold or rainy to heat up the grill.

 - Preheat broiler.
 Place salmon fillets or steaks on an oiled baking pan.
 Sprinkle with salt and pepper and add a splash of white wine or melon juice to the pan.
 Drizzle salmon with olive oil or dot the surface with bits of butter.